bhammy27/Fantasy_Football_database_SQL/README.md

     - I was reminded the importance of **finishing each step before moving on** to the next one
 - When creating field names in pgAdmin, use lowercase letters since using proper case requires the use of " " around each filed name
 - **Finally, know when to take breaks or stop!**
-    - Because I enjoy this, I often entered a Flow State and not want to stop
+    - Because I enjoy this, I often entered a Flow State and did not want to stop
     - Having a couple minutes away from the screen helps maintain focus